 Do You Remember How You Learned to Walk?

 There were times when we were around to catch them when they fell, to cheer them on and there were also times when they picked themselves up silently, without us watching.
-The numerous falls did not stop them from wanting to rise on their legs.
+My point is, the numerous falls did not stop them from wanting to try again.
 Did they hurt when they fell?
-I do not know.
-But their determination to rise up every time they fell was what we could see.
+I have no idea how much it might hurt them.
+But their determination to try again shortly after they fell was what I observed.

-The next time round when you are facing some challenges, do try to remember how you had learned to walk.
+So, the next time when you are facing some challenges, do try to remember how you had once overcome all odds and learned to walk.
+As the saying goes, “Our greatest glory is not in never failing but in rising up every time we fail.”

-i love this post. this is a very good reminder, when i’m facing a lot of challenges i get too busy thinking how to go about it that i forget to go back to the basics. thanks for the reminder
+i love this post. this is a very good reminder, when i’m facing a lot of challenges i get too busy thinking how to go about it that i forget to go back to the basics. thanks for the reminder πŸ˜‰

 Great post!
 It doesn’t matter how much cheering or help one gets — you have to do the hardest part yourself.
 No one can do these things for you.
 As much as a parent would love their child to walk, they can only support their efforts.
 Determination is key, and if you keep at it, you will succeed!